1914 Wheat Penny Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 1914 Wheat Penny Varieties:

 The 1914 Wheat Penny comes in four varieties: Philadelphia (no mint mark), Denver (D), San Francisco (S), and Proof.
-Each mint produced different quantities, with the 1914-D being the scarcest and most valuable due to its low mintage.
-Proof coins feature special mirror-like finishes for collectors.
+Each mint produced different quantities, with the 1914-D being the scarcest and most valuable due to its low mintage of just 1,193,000.
+Proof coins feature the specialized matte finish used for all Lincoln cent proofs before 1916.

-These varieties differ significantly in rarity and market value among numismatists.
+These varieties differ significantly in rarity and market value among numismatists (coin collectors and historians).

 Also Read: Value Of Old Pennies By Year (1959-Present)